![]() |

 Language

-The official language of the schools is English.
-No simultaneous interpretation will be provided.
+The official language of the schools was English.
+No simultaneous interpretation was provided.

 Lecturers